 Last year, we placed first on Deloitte’s list of Germany’s fastest-growing rising stars and the Red Herring named us on their 2018 list of game-changing enterprises across the globe.
 These awards were an amazing recognition for all of our hard work, but none of it would have been possible without the millions out there playing our games.

-To shed some light on how much of an impact our players have on our day-to-day work, our Community Manager Fabian will walk you through what “managing a community” means at Kolibri Games, how we do it and how we collect, evaluate and integrate feedback from our players.
+To shed some light on how much of an impact our players have on our day-to-day work, one of our Community Managers will walk you through what “managing a community” means at Kolibri Games, how we do it and how we collect, evaluate and integrate feedback from our players.

 Although only a few percent of our players actually contact us with suggestions or requests about our games, having over ten million monthly active users still means that thousands of messages end up in our different inboxes every day.
 We have made it our goal to become the most player-centric games company in the world, and while that mission surely sounds sexy on paper, in practice it means a lot of work.